-Edinburgh is an year round popular tourist destination
+Edinburgh is a popular tourist destination throughout the year.

 Visitors from all over the world come to Edinburgh to enjoy the rich cultural heritage and natural beauty our city has to offer.

 Everyone who chooses to visit or live in Edinburgh must find somewhere to sleep!

 There is a wide range of accommodation available throughout the year for every budget, from modest to luxurious.

 Edinburgh is a great size of city, neither too larger nor too small, the perfect town!
 Whichever area of the town you live in, you are never really that far from anywhere.
 Edinburgh is a great town for walking around, most locals walk a lot as it is often easier to walk for 20 to 30 minutes than drive or take the bus.

 The local bus service is a good way to go from the outskirts to the centre and then you can get off the bus and walk to most places in the Old Town and New Town.
 Lothian Buses runs most of the bus routes in and around Edinburgh, you can plan your bus journeys here: https://www.lothianbuses.com/l...

 The majority of accommodation on offer for short-term visitors, those who are staying from 1 - 12 weeks, is close to the town centre.
 Either in the Old Town, New Town or City Centre areas.

 For visitors who plan to stay longer than three months, it is worth looking at the option of accommodation in the neighbourhoods of Bruntsfield, Newington, Marchmont, Stockbridge, Canonmills, Trinity, Leith.
 There are regular buses available into the town centre from these neighbourhoods or it takes around 30 - 45 minutes on foot.